Second siege of Badajoz (1811): Second phase

 On 9 June 1811 at 9:00 PM, Houston launched his second assault on San Cristobal.
 The storming party consisted of 400 soldiers from Sontag's brigade and the 17th Portuguese Line.
 It was supported by 100 sharpshooters who were ordered to shoot at any Frenchman who appeared at the breaches.
 The French opened a heavy fire as soon as the attackers appeared.
 The major commanding the column and the ranking engineer lieutenant were both killed at once.
 The attackers put up their 16 ladders but most of the men were shot down.
 The few who managed to reach the top were bayonetted by courageous groups of Frenchmen who charged down the breach.
 After fifty minutes, most of the ladders were smashed and the Allied survivors fled back to their trenches.
-The attackers lost 54 killed, 81 wounded, and four captured.
+The attackers lost 54 through being killed, 81 being wounded, and four being captured.

 On 10 June, a truce was agreed so that the Allies could recover their many wounded.
 During this lull, the defenders of San Cristobal repaired their defenses.
 Even so, Philippon's situation was critical.
 The Allied guns had breached the Castle and the French commander was compelled to put his garrison on half-rations.
 Philippon drew up a desperate plan to break out when his provisions failed.
 However, on the 10th Wellington decided to abandon the siege.
 He received intelligence that Marshal Auguste Marmont was coming south with the Army of Portugal.
 When he joined Soult, the combined French strength would become dangerous.
 The threat could not materialize until 15 June, but Wellington felt that further operations were unlikely to succeed.
-The night, the siege guns were withdrawn.
+That night, the siege guns were withdrawn.

 Relief

 Shortly after being defeated by Wellington at the Battle of Fuentes de Oñoro on 3 to 5 May 1811, Masséna was replaced by Marmont.
 The new commander abolished the existing corps and created six independent divisions in their place.
 Likewise, General of Division Jean-Baptiste Drouet, Comte d'Erlon's IX Corps was broken up and its battalions ordered to join Soult's army.
 With surprising speed, Marmont marched for the south also.
 When he discovered his opponent on the move, Spencer transferred his corps to the south and joined Wellington at Elvas on 17 June.
 Marmont, d'Erlon, and Soult combined forces at Mérida on 18 June and lunged to the west.
 The 60,000-man French army relieved Badajoz then confronted Wellington's 50,000 troops along the Guadiana near Elvas.
 The French commanders declined to attack the formidable British position.
-Soon after, Soult was called away to deal with threats against Andalusia.
+Soon after, Soult was called away to deal with threats from Andalusia.
 After resupplying Philippon's garrison, Marmont and d'Erlon withdrew.